Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Read More From Dengarden

 Crown rot is caused by a fungus that lives in the soil.
-Plants that are too close together in soil which doesn’t drain well results in wet humid conditions which will encourage growth of the fungus.
+Plants that are too close together in soil which doesn’t drain well results in wet conditions which will encourage growth of the fungus.
 Plant your bugleweed 12 inches apart and divide when it starts to get crowded.
 Division is best done after the plants have finished flowering.

 Well-drained soil will also help prevent crown rot.
 The plants do best in rich, well-drained soil.
 Use compost to enrich and aerate your soil especially if you have clay soil.
 As long as you continue feeding with compost, you will not need to fertilize your plants.